Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Preliminary Benchmarking Results

-Unknown variables $v$ in our case are typically node voltages.
-Jacobian for differential-algebraic equations is somewhat different than the one defined in (\ref{eq:jacobian}).
-It is typically given as

-where parameter $\alpha$ is provided by the solver and is related to numerical integration scheme used in simulation.
-Example of the Jacobian sparsity pattern for the benchmarking test case is shown in Figure \ref{fig:sparsity_pattern}.
+The unknown variables $ x $ in our case are typically node voltages.
+An example of the Jacobian sparsity pattern for the benchmarking test case is shown in Figure~\ref{fig:sparsity_pattern}.

 In the serial case, we ran simulations for grids with 100--600 loads.
 For these simulations it takes roughly 8,000 integrator steps and 50,000--60,000 function evaluations to complete regardless of the size of the system.
-We find that average computational time per call grows \emph{linearly} with the size of the system as shown in Figure \ref{fig:serial}.
-Data points for the computational cost of function evaluation fit particularly well to the linear fit.
-Furthermore, function evaluation becomes smaller fraction of the overall cost as the size of the system increases.
+We find that the average computational time per call grows \textit{linearly} with the size of the system as shown in Figure \ref{fig:serial}.
+Data points for the computational cost of the function evaluation fit particularly well to the linear model.

-We compare average cost of function evaluation for our sparse automatic differentiation prototype with dense automatic differentiation using Sacado package from the Trilinos library.
-The prototype uses map from standard C++ library ($O(\log n)$ cost), whereas Sacado uses dense vector ($O(1)$ cost) to store and access derivatives.
-Sparsity pattern information is provided to externally in Sacado case, so that only structurally nonzero derivatives are computed.
-For systems of this size, it was expected that dense algorithm would outperform the sparse automatic differentiation.
+We compare the average cost of the function evaluation for our sparse automatic differentiation prototype with dense automatic differentiation using the Sacado package from the Trilinos library.
+The prototype uses the class \verb|map| from the standard C++ library ($O(\log n)$ cost), whereas Sacado uses a dense vector ($O(1)$ cost) to store and access derivatives.
+We use our method to compute sparsity pattern information and provide it to Sacado, so that only structurally nonzero derivatives are computed.
+For systems of this size, it was expected that the dense algorithm would outperform the sparse automatic differentiation.
 Both algorithms evaluate the same derivatives and the dense approach has faster access to derivatives.
 The only downside of the dense approach is that it has to allocate larger chunks of memory to store derivatives.
-Yet, our results suggest that memory management alone may cause computational cost to grow quadratically with the size of the system when using dense automatic differentiation (Figure \ref{fig:sacado}).
+Yet, our results suggest that memory management alone may cause the computational cost to grow quadratically with the size of the system when using dense automatic differentiation (Figure \ref{fig:sacado}).